KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 Well, a true and proper gravity turn is a very complex bit of math that is best left as an exercise for the reader, given that the goal of **kOS** is to let you write your OWN autopilot, not to write it for you.
 But to give some basic examples of commands, lets just make a crude gravity turn approximation that simply flies the ship like a lot of new **KSP** pilots learn to do it for the first time:

-- Fly straight up to 10000m.
+- Fly straight up until your velocity is 100m/s.
-- Aim at 45 degrees down toward the east until 40000m.
+- Pitch ten degrees towards the East.
-- Thrust horizontally east after that.
+- Continue to pitch 10 degrees down for each 100m/s of velocity.

 To make this work, we introduce a new way to make a Direction, called the HEADING function.
 Whenever you call the function HEADING(a,b), it makes a Direction oriented as follows on the navball: